alsinanihajar/HajarAlsinani.github.io/index.md

 My focus is on **data engineering and analytics** — taking raw, messy data and turning it into clean, structured datasets that can actually be used for analysis and dashboards.

 This portfolio documents how I work with data end-to-end:
-from ingestion and cleaning, to transformation, validation, and finally reporting using tools like **Power BI**.

 Most of the projects here are based on real, imperfect datasets.
 The goal is not just insights, but **reliable data**.